0xAX/linux-insides/Initialization/linux-initialization-1.md

 In the code snippet above, the `wrmsr` instruction writes a 64-bit value to the MSR specified in `ecx`.
 The value comes from the `edx:eax` register pair.
 Since both are zeroed in the code snippet above, the `gs` base is set to zero.

 You might wonder why the kernel doesn't just load `gs` with a regular `mov` instruction.
-According to the [Intel® 64 and IA-32 Architectures Software Developer’s Manual](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html), in long mode, the CPU manages the `gs` base using the MSR rather than using a GDT descriptor:
+According to the [Intel® 64 and IA-32 Architectures Software Developer's Manual](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html), in long mode, the CPU manages the `gs` base using the MSR rather than using a GDT descriptor:

 > The hidden descriptor register fields for FS.base and GS.base are physically mapped to MSRs in order to load all address bits supported by a 64-bit implementation.
 Software with CPL = 0 (privileged software) can load all supported linear-address bits into FS.base or GS.base using WRMSR.